Discover the West

 QUESTIONS?
 Contact

-We’ll provide 1 skeins of Tweed Sport from Mountain Meadow Wool for the project.
+We’ll provide the project with two skeins of Cody Sports Weight from Mountain Meadow Wool.
 You’ll pick colors at the Mill on the first day.

 Required Tools